gratipay/finances/README.md

 # Gratipay Finances

-This is Gratipay's financial accounting system, which is based on [Ledger](http://ledger-cli.org/).
+This is [Gratipay](https://gratipay.com/)'s financial accounting system, which is based on [Ledger](http://ledger-cli.org/).
 We have a directory for each year, and an `NN.dat` file for each month.
-Our wrapper scripts are in the `bin/` directory;
-add it to your `PATH` for best results.
+Our wrapper scripts are in the `bin/` directory; add it to your `PATH` for best results.
 Each month gets [a PR](https://github.com/gratipay/finances/pulls).

 [![status](https://api.travis-ci.org/gratipay/finances.svg)](https://travis-ci.org/gratipay/finances)

-## Basic Layout
+## How Our Books are Organized

 The biggest reality in our finances is that we have **operations**&mdash;*our* money&mdash;and then we have **escrow**&mdash;*other people's* money.
 Never the